Did you find this article useful?

 A property chain is when there are a number of transactions that need to happen at the same time.
 For example, if you’re buying a home from someone, and they are buying another place – it can create a chain of buyers and sellers that need to move.

 It’s a good idea to have your own survey of the property carried out to flag any potential problems.
 This is different from a mortgage valuation, which is carried out for the lender’s use only.

 The survey itself should only take a few hours.
 Most surveyors will then produce a report within a couple of weeks before sending it to you.

 If your bid is accepted, contract details will be worked out.
-Your solicitor will then exchange letters, known as ‘conclusion of missives’ with the seller’s solicitor.
+Your solicitor or licensed conveyancer will then exchange letters, known as ‘conclusion of missives’ with the seller’s solicitor.
 Once this process is completed, the deal is legally binding.
 In England, Wales and Northern Ireland, this isn’t the case until contracts are exchanged.

-Once you have your mortgage offer and your conveyancer is happy with the results of searches, their enquiries of the seller and the legal title to the property, you are ready to exchange contracts.
-If you’re in a property chain, the other buyers and sellers have to be ready too.
-If not, there may be a delay.
+Once you have your mortgage offer and your solicitor or licensed conveyancer is happy with the results of searches, their enquiries of the seller and the legal title to the property, you’re ready to exchange contracts (please note the process is different in Scotland).

-On the date of the completion, you should be able to pick up the keys to your new home.
+On the date of completion, you should be able to pick up the keys to your new home.